 “Every single member of the Real Junk Food Project network operates a Pay As You Feel concept, which allows patrons to give back either financial donations, their time, energy or skills as a way of accessing the food, and to understand the value of the produce,” TRJFP says.

 “Every single Pay As You Feel cafe that is part of the Real Junk Food Project network adheres to all Environmental Health regulations within their respective establishment.
 This includes transporting food safely, storing it safely, cooking and re-heating it safely,” the website adds.
 “A majority of our cafes in the UK have a 3-or-more star rating from their local health authority.”

-The founder emphasized that TRJFP’s success and growth has been “organic.”
-Currently, TRJFP is located in seven countries which include England, Scotland, Wales, Berlin, France and Australia.
+The founder emphasizes that TRJFP’s success and growth has been “organic.”
+Currently, TRJFP is located in seven countries, including England, Scotland, Wales, Berlin, France, and Australia.

-The project’s success also expands to raise awareness about food waste.
-In December, the TRJFP Fuel For School pop-up ‘waste’ toastie shop was launched.
+The project’s success also extends to raising awareness about food waste.
+In December, the TRJFP’s Fuel For School pop-up ‘waste’ toastie shop was launched.
 From December 5-11, several primary schools from across Leeds participated in the event.

 The #CreativeCitiesUK Editorial Project is made possible with the support of:

 *Never miss a story like this - subscribe to our weekly highlights and stay up-to-date